Pan-tech15/analisis-sentimen/README.md

 1. Install PostgreSQL version 18.3.2 on your system.
 2. Open pgAdmin4 or your preferred SQL terminal, connect to your local server, and create a new empty database named exactly `analisis_sentimen`.
-3. Since this project utilizes Flask-Migrate for database schema versioning, run the database upgrade command inside your activated virtual environment to automatically generate all tables (including the `idioms` table):
+3. Run the database upgrade command inside your activated virtual environment to automatically generate all training tables:
    ```bash
    cd backend
    flask db upgrade